C-Otto/lnd-manageJ/README.md

 ## How can I run lnd-manageJ?

 Install PostgreSQL (Debian: `apt install postgresql`) and create a database named `lndmanagej` and a user `bitcoin`.
-Configure the database so that the user `bitcoin` can access `lndmanagej` without a password at `jdbc:postgresql://localhost:5432/lndmanagej`.
 You can tweak these settings in `application/src/main/resources/application.properties`.
+Configure the database so that the user `bitcoin` can access `lndmanagej` without a password at `jdbc:postgresql://localhost:5432/lndmanagej` (`pg_hba.conf`: `local lndmanagej bitcoin trust`).

 Install Java 17 and run `./start.sh`.
+The service is intended to run 24/7 to collect statistics about your node.
+You may restart both the service and lnd at any time.

 ## Disclaimer
 This project is not related to bitromortac's Python based [lndmanage](https://github.com/bitromortac/lndmanage).